bodywork-ml/bodywork-core/docs/quickstart_ml_pipeline.md

  |-- bodywork.ini
 ```

-The remainder of this tutorial is concerned with explaining what is contained within these directories and their files, and how to command Bodywork to work with them to operationalise the solution on Kubernetes.
+The remainder of this tutorial is concerned with explaining what is contained within these directories and their files and how to use Bodywork to to deploy the solution to Kubernetes.

-## Configuring a Bodywork Batch Stage for Training a Model
+## Configuring a Batch Stage for Training the Model

-The `stage-1-train-model` directory contains the code and configuration required to train the model within a pre-built container on a k8s cluster, as a batch workload.
+The `stage-1-train-model` directory contains the code and configuration required to train the model within a [pre-built Bodywork container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core), as a batch workload.
 Using the `ml_prototype_work.ipynb` notebook as a reference, the `train_model.py` module contains the code required to:

 * download data from an AWS S3 bucket;
 * pre-process the data (e.g. extract labels for supervised learning);